 Now, I’m sure a Christian worship song writer would ever compose “dumb” lyrics, but if that were to ever happen, please don’t sing the song.

 When I was in youth group, I sang a song called “I Like Bananas.”
 There’s absolutely no reason anyone should ever sing this song.
+Seriously.
+Just don’t.

-4. CHOOSE SONGS IN YOUR CONGREGATION’S STYLE
+4. CHOOSE WORSHIP SONGS IN YOUR CONGREGATION’S STYLE.

 If an electric guitar has never darkened the door of your church, maybe you don’t want to choose a mid-2000s Hillsong United tune.